 5 Small Cap ETFs to Keep an Eye on This Year

 Betting on a single stock can be risky.
 Returns are never guaranteed.
-So, small cap ETFs can be one of the best ways to lower risk and generate long-term wealth.
+So small cap ETFs can be one of the best ways to lower risk and generate long-term wealth.

 Exchange-traded funds (ETFs) pool money from many investors and hold a collection of securities.
-The funds invest according to their stated objective.
+The funds invest according to their stated objectives.
 For example, small cap ETFs tend to invest in companies with market caps between $300 million and $2 billion.

 Top 5 Small Cap ETFs

 - Vanguard Small-Cap ETF (NYSE: VB)